oernster/find-new-music-from-local-flac/README.md

 ### Installation

 - Requires Windows for the selecting of directories and files in file explorer for FLAC music directory selection and json file selection after 1st step.
-Comment this code and adjust to your needs if on linux/mac
 - Install Python 3 of some variety
 - Install git
 - Launch a terminal or powershell